swiftsolves-mcaps/azure-ai-security-demo-lab/README.md

 ## Overview

+! > [!WARNING]
+> This repo is still under development, and has not yet reached v1.0 release.

 This repo provides a script to enable security features on Azure OpenAI resources after you deploy the sample environment.

 ## Instructions